 Warning label and safety information

 Cigarettes and alcohol may cause slow damage to your body over time and with chronic use and they carry major warnings on them.
 Palytoxin could kill or injure you or your family.
 There should be a warning label and safety information provided when palytoxin-containing zoanthids are purchased.

 Now, I know there is a cost to that–but you deserve to know that your coral could kill you in your sleep before you purchase it?

 Don’t throw the baby out with the bathwater

 I’m not recommending a witch hunt here for zoanthids.
 I’m just advocating for some common sense, maybe some caution and transparency about the risks.
-That doesn’t mean you should ditch the hundred of dollars of frags or send angry letters to me or your local fish store.
+That doesn’t mean you should ditch the hundreds of dollars of coral frags or send angry letters to me or your local fish store.